qe201020335/HRCounter/README.md

 For example, if your overlay link is `https://app.hyperate.io/12ab`, then your session ID is `12ab` and the config will look like `"HypeRateSessionID": "12ab"`

+### Fitbit
+1. Follow the instruction on [FitbitHRtoWS](https://github.com/200Tigersbloxed/FitbitHRtoWS/wiki/Setup) and set up your heart rate broadcast.
+2. Change the value of `FitbitWebSocket` to `"ws://YOUR_IP:YOUR_PORT/"`.
+3. Set the value of `DataSource` to `"FitbitHRtoWS"`

+For example, `"FitbitWebSocket": "ws://localhost:8080/",` or `"FitbitWebSocket": "ws://192.168.1.100:8080/",`

 ## HR MONITORS